gavinjpotts/gavinishungry/bolognese.md

 6. Add stock mixture, wine, and whole tomatoes (crushing them with your hand as you drop them in).
 7. Close pressure cooker and cook at high pressure for 30 minutes.
 8. Release pressure, then leave uncovered and simmering for 30 minutes (I move it to a pot on the stove to make this easier to control, but if your pressure cooker can simmer you can leave it there and save the dishes)
-9. Stir in remaining cream and serve
+9. Stir in remaining cream, salt and pepper to taste, and serve